EUROYoung/euroyoung_old.github.io/index.markdown

 ---

 EUROYoung is a Forum of [EURO](https://www.euro-online.org/), the European Association of Operational Research Societies.
-We provide training, dissemination and networking opportunities to young Operational Researchers.
+We provide training, dissemination, and networking opportunities to young Operational Researchers.

 ![Some EUROYoung members at EURO2018 in Valencia, Spain](images/euroyoung-partying.jpg)